RePrete/nodejs-apollo-server-example/README.md

 - To provide discussion material for technical interview, you can list any optimizations that you don't have time to implement but consider important

 ## Things changed (from @RePrete)
-- Remove db volume: on macOs there are permission issues when mapping postgres data folder with host folder (all docker volumes are owned by root)
+- Removed db volume: on macOs there are permission issues when mapping postgres data folder with host folder (all docker volumes are owned by root)
 - Removed node_modules volume (I needed to see the typescript definitions)
 - I am assuming that **country_code** must be use to defined if the review is allowed
 - Added models to have a "hard" layer before serialization